exosite/industrial_iot_schema/data-types.md

 **Primitive Types** are used to describe the format of the data type and allows visualizations, transforms, and rules to accept multiple types based on the format.

-#### Primitive Types
+### Primitive Types

 A primitive type describes the actual underlying encoding / format used for values.
 Declaring the primitive type in a channel is optional as the primitive type can be derived from the data type.
 There are four primitive types: `NUMERIC`, `STRING`, `JSON`, `BOOLEAN`.

 _NOTE: Any type that isn’t given a “Type Key Name”, or a table of properties and their related values, is considered to be a future consideration for inclusion._

-### Generic Data Types
+## Generic Data Types
 For data that may not have units, anything that is dimensionless, or no supported unit types exist.
 Includes numeric, string, and structured data generic types.
+Generic types do not support a measureable unit or one that can be trusted, so standard conversions from one unit to another is not supported in the application.

 #### String (unit-less)
 Key (`data_type`): STRING<br>